Investing in AdWords is easy. You’ve got your keywords, your ads and you’ve entered in your credit card details. What could possibly go wrong?

 All I can say is make sure you take the time to track conversions.
 You should have conversion tracking setup before you launch your campaign.

-Not having conversion tracking is like trying to drive without a blindfold.
+Not having conversion tracking is like trying to drive with a blindfold.
 Someone will give it a go, but I know for sure that I won’t want the car after they’re done.

 Don’t do it!